 You may be required to complete or supply additional documentation before your financial aid can be awarded.
 Any required documents will be listed in the Financial Services section of your WGU Student Portal.

 After completing the FAFSA, you will receive your personal My Financial Aid Plan on the Financial Aid page in your student portal.
 After reviewing your Financial Aid Plan, you will be prompted to accept a recommended loan amount or request a custom loan amount not to exceed the maximum loan eligibility.
-An award letter displaying your requested, or otherwise eligible, loan and grant amounts will be sent to your WGU email address.
+An offer letter displaying your requested, or otherwise eligible, loan and grant amounts will be sent to your WGU email address.
 At that time, the financial aid process is complete and no further action is necessary.

 For new students, the deadline for completing the financial aid process is the 22nd of the month prior to your intended program start date.
 This deadline also includes submission and approval of any additional required documents by the Financial Aid Office.
 Failure to complete the process or submit the required documents will result in a delay of funding and may affect your start date.